Sweet William Flower: A Gardener’s Guide to Growing and Meaning

 Special Features– Produces clusters of small, fragrant flowers in various colors (pink, red, white, purple) from late spring to early summer, Deadhead to prolong blooming and prevent self-seeding

-What is Sweet William?
+What is a Sweet William Flower?

 Red and white Sweet William flowers in a pot.